Affecting 12-17% of the Australian population, Overactive Bladder Syndrome is fairly common, and become more so as people age.

-Overactive bladder disorder (OAB) is a debilitating condition which can result in embarrassment and social isolation.
+Overactive bladder disorder (OAB) is a debilitating urinary condition causes embarrassment and social isolation for many.
 It can restrict activities and impact many aspects of life.

 Many sufferers do not seek treatment because they think overactive bladder dysfunction and urinary incontinence is a normal consequence of ageing.

-However, treatments are available for men and women and can result in a significant improvement in quality of life.
+There are various treatment options, such as Botox injection therapy, for urinary incontinence available for both men and women, and can result in a greatly improved quality of life.